AleksandarIvezic/Group-our-cakes/README.md

-> In this project I created mobile aplication for grouping cakes in diferent categories.
+> In this project, I created a mobile application for grouping cakes into different categories.
 Specification for this project you can find on [Project details](https://www.notion.so/Group-our-transactions-ccea2b6642664540a70de9f30bdff4ce#3c21fd71439d481e83b25b9cb8ecb8a8)

 ## Built With